opportus/object-mapper/README.md

 nowhere then in your codebase is statically coded these models and services routine calls which are variables dynamically defined by that patternable control.

-Leverage further this solution by delegating to it self-learning AI driven control over your model data to transform it autonomously.

 This solution can be used for example as: